cathxrsis/cathxrsis.github.io/_drafts/bitcoin-democracy.md

 One solution to this problem would be to devolve more power to each level of government.
 Local government could then be structured and elected in the same way as the state government.
 This would streamline the voting system by doing away with the need for by-elections and would ensure that voters are properly represented in every level of government.

-###Using the Blockchain to implement tokens
+###Using Blockchain technology to implement tokens

+The blockchain is the name given to the system of servers that For those interested, the original paper that proposed the Bitcoin system can be found [here.](https://bitcoin.org/bitcoin.pdf)

-* To protect the privacy of the individual voter, tokens would have to be made untraceable.
+* To protect the privacy of the individual voter, tokens would have to be made untraceable

-* Independent candidates will find it very hard in this system.
-* It will be very hard